PapaBadger/SWEN3/README.md

 - To show all data -> command: `curl http://localhost:8080/api/documents`
 - Output something like this: `[{"id":1,"title":"Mein erstes Doc","content":"Hallo DB"}]`

+## WHEN CHANGING DB SCHEMA DO THE FOLLOWING:
+docker compose down -v (used for a clean reset, all data gets deleted too)

+docker compose up -d --build

 ## Connecting to localhost

 - `http://localhost:4200/`